We are a pure online shop and currently do not have a retail shop! Pickups on site are therefore not offered.

 2.2 The customer can submit the offer using the online order form integrated in the seller's online shop.
 After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer for the goods in the shopping cart by clicking the button that concludes the ordering process.
 The customer can also submit the offer to the seller by phone, email or post.

 2.3 The seller can accept the customer's offer within five days,

-- by sending the customer a written order confirmation or an order confirmation in text form (fax or email), whereby the customer's receipt of the order confirmation is decisive, or
+- by sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), whereby the receipt of the order confirmation by the customer is decisive, or

 - by delivering the ordered goods to the customer, whereby the receipt of the goods by the customer is decisive, or

 - by asking the customer to pay after placing his order.

 If there are several of the aforementioned alternatives, the contract is concluded at the time at which one of the aforementioned alternatives occurs first.
 The period for accepting the offer begins on the day after the offer is sent by the customer and ends at the end of the fifth day following the sending of the offer.
 If the seller does not accept the customer's offer within the aforementioned period, this is deemed to be a rejection of the offer, with the result that the customer is no longer bound by his declaration of intent.

 2.4 When submitting an offer via the seller's online order form, the contract text is saved by the seller and sent to the customer in text form (e.g. e-mail, fax or letter) after submitting his order, along with these terms and conditions.
 However, the contract text can no longer be called up by the customer via the seller's website after submitting his order.